johndx/robot/README.md

 ## Status
-The code is a working example and takes the contents of the cmdFile.txt in the app resources and produces a mixture of logged and console output.
+The code is a working example and takes the contents of the 'cmdFile.txt' in the app resources and produces a mixture of logged and console output.
 Sample runtime output is stored in SampleOutput.txt.

-## Consideration.
+## Consideration

-With more time I would focus on the two switch statements in the GridLocation and make them more elegant.
+With more time I would focus on the two switch statements in the 'GridLocation' and make them more elegant.
-The app could also  be supplied with runtime file location and I would lokk for a better solution to the use of the Optional in the Simulator Service, but it does guard against NPE's.
+The app could also be supplied at runtime with the file location and I would look for a better solution to the use of the Optional in the Simulator Service, but it does guard against NPE's.